Solairw/100-days-of-code/log.md

 ### Day 27: December 26, 2019

-1. Solved Ecercise 15 in Lerner's A3 course.
+1. Solved Exercise 15 in Lerner's A3 course.
 Learned about `arrow` module and `attrgetter` method from `operator` module.

 2. Solved Bite of Py 83.
 Learned about `pytz` module.